 - U.S. District Court, Eastern District of Wisconsin, 1990

 Professional and Civic Activities

-- Member of the American Bar Association (Sections: Litigation, Intellectual Property, and Antitrust), State Bar of Wisconsin (Sections on Litigation, Intellectual Property, and Energy and Telecommunications Law), Dane County Bar Association
+- Member, American Bar Association (Sections on Litigation, Intellectual Property, and Antitrust), State Bar of Wisconsin (Sections on Litigation, Intellectual Property, and Energy and Telecommunications Law), Dane County Bar Association

 - Fellow of the American Bar Association

-- Group Pro Bono Award, Seventh Circuit Bar Association (May 2011).
-Leader of litigation team representing two prisoners in successful challenge to the treatment of seriously mentally ill prisoners at the Waupun (Wisconsin) Correctional Institution
+- Group Pro Bono Award, Seventh Circuit Bar Association (May 2011) -- leader of a legal team representing two prisoners with serious mental illnesses in a lawsuit that successfully challenged conditions of solitary confinement at the Waupun (Wisconsin) Correctional Institution.